Grilled Thanksgiving Turkey Tips and Recipes

 Weber Post: How to Grill a Whole Turkey Breast

 Last Tip: Cook to temperature.
 Use a timer to get in the ballpark, but the temperature probe is key.
-160° to 165° F in the breast.
-Make the mark and you are golden.
+150° to 155° F in the breast.
+Then, let the turkey rest at least 30 minutes.
+The carryover cooking will take you to 165º F.

 Finally, for a side, I recommend my planked mashed sweet potatoes.
 As I wrote, they fall squarely between side and dessert.
 I think it's mostly the bourbon.